 Mrs. Villars is the Founder and Board Chairman of Camelot Ghana Limited.
 She has worked as a Systems Consultant with West African Data Services Bureau (WADSB).
 She is the past president of the Association of Ghana Industries as well as a past president of the Governing Council of the Private Enterprise Foundation.
 She is currently the Chairman of the Steering Committee of Business Support Advocacy Challenge Fund (BUSAC).

 She has served on several boards including the Council of the Ghana Stock Exchange.
-Currently, in addition to Camelot Ghana Ltd.’s Board, she serves on the Boards of Cirrus Oil Services Limited, Bay Developers and Realty Ltd. and Keda Development Ltd.
+Currently, in addition to Camelot Ghana Ltd.’s Board, she serves on the Boards of Cirrus Oil Services Limited, and Keda Development Ltd.

 Dr. Henry Mensah Brown is currently a Senior Lecturer and Head of Department of Food Process Engineering in University of Ghana.
 He has an earned PhD in Chemical Engineering from Imperial College of Science, Technology & Medicine in London and an MBA in Finance from the University of Ghana.
 He is a member of the Advisory Board of the Institute of Applied Science & Technology of the University of Ghana.
 He was a Principal Consultant for Deloitte & Touche (West Africa) Limited and Director, Corporate Finance & Equity Research of Gold Coast Securities Limited.
 He was also the General Manager for the Domod Aluminium Company Limited.
 He is a member of the Technical Committee (TC22) for Oil and Gas Standards in Ghana and a member of the Ghana Institution of Engineers (GhIE).